SamuelSwartzberg/flashcardifying_text_temp/ling/temp-change-sound.md

 #### sandhi

-»⟮Sandhi⟯« is ⟮＿a change in sound＿⟯ ⟮at ＿a morpheme boundary＿⟯.
+»⟮Sandhi⟯« is ⟮＿a change in sound＿⟯ at ⟮＿a morpheme boundary＿⟯.

 ## empty cards